webix-hub/docs/data/api/ui.datatable_onsubviewclose_event.md

 onSubViewOpen
 =============

-@short: fires after a subview or subrow is closed
+@short: fires after a subview or a subrow is closed

 @params: